CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 At the start of your turn, you get an Action, Quick Action, Reaction and Movement.
 You can use your reaction after turn, but cannot use it again until the start of your next turn.

+## Power Multiplier
+Powers that have a cost marked with a "*" allow you to spend additional Power Points to make the power stronger.
+This is done prior to your power roll.
+The Power Multiplier (PM) is equal to how many times you paid the cost of the power.
+Power points must be spent in multiples of the cost.
+The PM cannot be less than 1 nor greater than your power Level.

+For example, if you are at PL3 and have a power with a power point cost of "2*", you can spend 2, 4, or 6 PP for a PM of 1, 2, or 3.

 ## Power Rolls
-Using a power that targets enemies usually require a Power Roll.
-These are performed by rolling a d20 and add the modifier of the attribute associated with the power.
+Using a power that targets enemies usually requires a Power Roll.
+These are performed by rolling a d20 and adding the modifier of the attribute associated with the power.
 The target of the power may resist the power using their attribute values.
 You must meet or beat their resistance in order for your power to affect them.

 Powers that deal damage are resisted based on the type of damage they deal, as listed below.
 Otherwise, the power will state which attribute(s) can be used for Resisting.